device-hackers/browser-ui-state/docs/MATRIX.md

 support is Low (actually the same as with `uc-hd-cn-for-ios`)
 - Low level or unsupported level get most of iPad specific browsers (e.g. `ff-for-ios`, `qq-cn-hd-for-ios`) - even 3k of ratings are very low level of popularity comparing to others
+- Browsers which are available only via direct links from web sites - have to get High level of support due to absence of download count information

 ## Matrix